 We’re big proponents of leveraging multifaceted communications strategies, but the power of – and consumers’ hunger for – video content is hardly deniable.
 This year, YouTube reached the 2 billion monthly user mark and reports that over 250 million hours of videos are streamed every day.

 The Telly Awards, founded in 1979 to honor TV-centric work, now recognize the best work created for all screens – and we are happy to announce that three of Jackson Spalding’s productions were among the 2019 winners.
-Competing with over 12,000 entries from five continents, our videos for Toyota Motor North America, Primrose Schools, and an internal communication created for our own agency were deemed worthy of Telly Awards by a council of 200+ judges, all of whom are previous recipients of the honor.
+Competing with over 12,000 entries from five continents, Jackson Spalding’s videos for Dallas-based Toyota Motor North America, Primrose Schools, and an internal communication created for our own agency were deemed worthy of Telly Awards by a council of 200+ judges, all of whom are previous recipients of the honor.

 Though vastly different in topic and industry, the common thread among these winners is a creative, emotional approach to storytelling.